Shriyash1234/Inter-IIT-sports/README.md

 # Official website of INTER IIT Sports Meet 2023

-This repository contains the source code for the interiit.in website.
+##### This repository contains the source code for the interiit.in website.

 ## Home Page
 ![image](https://github.com/123nxxp/Inter-IIT-sports/assets/105475941/a4dc02f3-191e-4b61-9a9d-e1599e9cf647)

 ## Description
-The project aimed to develop a responsive website for the 56th Inter IIT Sports Meet using the ReactJS framework.
-The goal was to create a centralized platform offering comprehensive event information, encompassing game schedules, and results.
-The intention was to facilitate easy access to event details for both participants and the audience.
+TThe project involved the development of a responsive website dedicated to the 56th Inter IIT Sports Meet, utilizing the ReactJS framework.
+The primary objective was to establish a centralized platform that provides extensive event information, including game schedules and results, specifically tailored for the Inter IIT event.
+The primary aim was to ensure convenient access to event details for participants as well as the audience.

 ### Events
 ![image](https://github.com/123nxxp/Inter-IIT-sports/assets/105475941/71de3148-c81b-451f-a39a-e7087f425632)